xbmc/repo-scripts/script.transmission/README.md

 Installation
 ------------

-This script is intended for svn builds of XBMC.
-For the stable 9.11 release, check out the `master` branch.
+This script is intended for XBMC 10.05 (Dharma).
+For the 9.11 (Camelot) release, use [version 0.5.0](http://github.com/correl/Transmission-XBMC/downloads)

-To install, place the Transmission-XBMC folder in your XBMC plugins directory (usually `${HOME}/.xbmc/plugins`)
+This script can be installed via the addon manager within XBMC.
+Attempting to install it manually may not work, as it requires the simplejson library which is automatically installed by the addon manager.

 If your transmission daemon is running on a machine other than localhost, using a port other than 9091, or requires authentication, you will have to change the plugin settings before running it.